Self Employment Tax Lawyers in California

 For usual employees, Social Security and Medicare payments are made in equal parts by the employee and employer.
 This essentially means that every employee's contribution to his or her future Medicare and Social Security benefits is matched by the employer.

-However, the self-employed in California, Missouri are responsible for making the employer AND employee contributions to those programs, essentially doubling what they would have to pay if they were employed by someone else.
+But, the self-employed in California, Pennsylvania are responsible for making the employer AND employee contributions to those programs, essentially doubling what they would have to pay if they were employed by someone else.